hankyul2/hankyul2/README.md

 #### My name is hankyul.
 I want to introduce myself.

-- 😄 hi 👋 I'm studying computer vision architecture.
+- 😄 hi 👋 I'm learning computer vision architecture.
 - 🔭 I’m currently studying at Ajou University as a master's student.
 - ✨ I'm interested in `computer vision`, `neural network architecture`, and `SSL`.
 - 🌱 I'm learning about `face recognition`, `domain adaptation`, `VAE`, and `Diffusion`.